 Countless examples could be given, including Timothy's own mother and grandmother who nurtured him in the Jewish faith long before his conversion to Christianity under Paul's preaching (2 Tim.
 1: 5; 3: 14-15).
 Yet, this influence goes beyond early childhood into adulthood since it is often the mother whose continued love, care, and prayer (attended by the Spirit's power) moves her children's hearts more than the father.
 One need only think of women like Augustine's mother who prayed on her knees night and day for her son to abandon a promiscuous sexual life and embrace the Christian faith.
 Her prayers were answered, and Augustine of Hippo became the greatest Christian theologian of the early church whose influence spread widely and deeply into the Protestant Reformation.
 Suzanna Wesley was another godly woman who gave birth to 19 children, including John and Charles Wesley who were instrumental in the first Great Awakening which brought revival to the church.
 The famous saying, "She who rocks the cradle rocks the whole world" is true because great men are influenced by great women, including mothers.
+Women diminish their importance when they downplay the traditional role of being mothers.
 They may participate in the kingdom in many other ways (as chapter 1 Tim.
-5 indicates), but being a godly mother is by no means the least important function- and appears to be the most important for younger women.
+5 indicates), but being a godly mother is by no means the least important function-and appears to be the most important for younger women.